cloudmesh/cloudmesh1/README.md

 * examples/openid - a flask server that demonstrates how to limit openid authentication to only a list of known open ids (Heshan)

 * examples/bootstrap - two examples on how to use a more fancyful layout. one is in home.html, the other in fluid.html

+Testing commit from Fugang